The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: In the Storm

+Ren\'e's death was officially established only on 28 December 1915.\footnote{This was done based on evidence given by Henri-Auguste Munier-Pugin, warrant officer, and Albert Garoche, sergeant, in the 269th Infantry regiment.} But it is only long after, on 8 December 1921, that Gateaux's corpse was exhumed and formally identified, and finally transported to the necropolis of the military cemetery of the Bietz-Neuville St Vaast.\footnote{Gateaux's grave is number 76 at Bietz-Neuville.
+Gateaux's mother was informed of this fact on 5 January 1922.} The last document of the military dossier is a letter from the Minister of War, dated 22 June 1923, informing the mayor of Vitry-le-Fran\c cois that the Lieutenant Ren\'e-Eug\`ene Gateaux had officially been declared \textit{Dead for France}.

-This small postcard has been a decisive link between Hadamard and the papers left by Gateaux.
-Without it, the name Gateaux may indeed have only become a golden word on a monument.
-It was probably adressed to Hadamard or Borel, but we found it by an unexplainable chance in Fr\'echet's huge archivial material in the Academy of Science in Paris.
-Another hypothesis is nevertheless that Fr\'echet was precisely the destinator of the letter, and happened to know the Principal as well as Gateaux in a sufficiently intimate way to have this exchange : if this hypothesis is true, it is maybe Fr\'echet who recovered the papers of the young mathematician and transmitted them to Hadamard.
-We shall see below a point that corroborates this possibility.
+The detailed chronology of how the academic world learned of Gateaux's death is not entirely clear.
+As already mentioned, the Principal of Bar-le-Duc Lyc\'ee wrote the postcard in December 1914, but it was clearly an answer to a letter he had received.\footnote{This postcard is, however, a decisive link between Hadamard and the papers left by Gateaux.
+It was probably addressed to Hadamard or Borel, though I found it by chance in the huge archive of Fr\'echet material in the Paris Academy of Science.
+Another possibility is that the letter was addressed to Fr\'echet who happened to know the Proviseur as well as Gateaux well enough to have this exchange.
+If this hypothesis is true, it may be Fr\'echet who recovered Gateaux's papers and transmitted them to Hadamard.
+We shall see a point below that corroborates this version.}